-The church of St Leonard the Less was originally built by Gospatric, lord of the manor of Samlesbury as a chapel-of-ease for his family and staff.
-Local tradition has it that he persuaded two visiting Irish bishops to consecrate a burial place by the church, to the annoyance of the Bishop of Lichfield, the overseer of much of the North.
-The shape of the first small medieval building can be seen in the outside walls of the church today, as the lowest outline of brickwork (see photograph on the left).
+The shape of the first small medieval building of St Leonard the Less can be seen in the outside walls of the church today, as the lowest outline of stonework (see photograph above).
 The red and yellow sandstone clearly show the earlier and later stages of construction.
 The church was served by Cistercian monks from Stanlaw Abbey, who later relocated to Whalley.
 They owned land and collected tithes within the Samlesbury area.

-During the Anglo Scottish wars Robert Bruce attacked both the church and Samlesbury Lower Hall in 1322.
+During the Anglo-Scottish wars Robert Bruce attacked both the church and Samlesbury Lower Hall in 1322.
 A huge oak drawbar was used to bar the entrance against such attacks and can still be seen today behind the main door.
-Many of the high status homes in Lancashire were fortified against such threats, such as Hoghton, Radcliffe and Turton towers.
+A similar one exists at St Leonard’s Church in Middleton (see our page here).
+Many of the high status homes in Lancashire were fortified against such threats, such as the towers of Hoghton, Radcliffe and Turton.

 Religious turbulence continued into the next century and in 1619 parishioners were censured for ‘having piping music and dancing in their houses at divine service time upon the Sabbath day’.
 Other outlawed customs they were accused of included ‘burning candles over corpses … and praying where crosses are and have been’.

 With the Jacobean uprising of 1715 against George I it was compulsory to display the Royal Coat of arms within a church.
 This shows the English lion and the Scottish unicorn, the unicorn with its crown around its neck and chained- a very visual statement.
-The one we see today dates from 1741.
+The one we see today dates from 1741, which is just before the second uprising.
 At the end of the 1700s the church was again restored with a double gallery placed at west end.
 This was used by children who were owned by Roach Mill Factory and part of this is still in place today.

 A Peal Board commemorates the new bells being put through their paces when in 1908 the 5040 changes of ‘Grandsire Triples’ were rung in 3 hours and 2 minutes.
 The Lancashire Association of Change Ringers were behind this and the board includes the name of all the ringers.
 If you’d like to hear what Grandsire Triples sound like, and how the bell ringing order changes as the peals progress, have a look at this short YouTube video here.